neldivad/neldivad.github.io/src/pages/collab/index.md

 [^1]: In my experience, those who offers the least are the same people who make me work the hardest.
 Not in terms of workload, labor hours, or complexity in responsibilities.
 Rather, [its the poor decisions that eventually cascades to stress and burnout from me.](/blog/ineffective-leaders).
 My [blog](/blog) will occasionally have posts about my business experiences, of course with respects to privacy and NDA of my partners.

-*If you are from MY/SG and worry that my rates don't match your currency, I do have the preference to help local.*
+*If you are from MY/SG and worry that my rates don't match your currency, I do have the preference to help local.
+If I can see you in person, I'm happy to talk more.*

 ### You do so many things, can you focus?
 If I'm under a contract (say music), then I will only work on (music related) contracts.

 Maintaining software is a long term commitment.
 Unless the team is really something I look forward to be part of (game dev, AI research, audio engineering, etc.), its more probable I agree only to short-term contracts for this category.

 A short-term contract for software looks like a prototype, proof of concept that was vibe-coded.
 If it's enough, or if you want to understand how I approach those problems, this is something you can get my input.
+(Example: RAG system for your invoices, website layout, etc.)

 ---